Baby development and milestones: your 2 week old

 New Parent Wellness

 Yes, as much as you are excited to become a new parent, you may feel the blues.
+In fact, it's around this time in your motherhood journey that the baby blues might set in.
 As much as you lavish care and love on your 2 week old baby, you need to look after yourself too, mummy.

 Due to hormonal changes and lack of sleep, you may feel overwhelmed and irritable.
 This is normal.
 But this is also why compassion and support from family and friends will be of utmost importance during this phase.